 Getting Started With Meditation

-Step 5: Continue this process until your timer goes off.
+6. Continue until your timer goes off.

-Try Meditation In Your Next Infrared Therapy Session!
+Try Meditation in Your Next Infrared Therapy Session!

 Resources: